 For years I was dedicated to family, homeschooling my children and friends and families children, keeping up the house, and working from home.
 It was almost a year ago today that I started this blog, as my kids were no longer kids and had become young adults.

 Then the workaholic behavior pattern began to sink in!
-I would get dressed, very nicely most days, and this helped tremendously for my attitude, my self esteem, and my motivation, yet I was not getting out anywhere to show off my new tote, or have a purpose for doing my hair and makeup that day, other than for myself, and let’s face it, we all need a little more than winking at ourselves in the mirror!
+I would get dressed, very nicely most days, and this helped tremendously with my attitude, my self-esteem, and my motivation, yet I was not getting out anywhere to show off my new tote, or have a purpose for doing my hair and makeup that day, other than for myself, and let’s face it, we all need a little more than winking at ourselves in the mirror!

 Here are photos of my time out and my daughter’s beautiful arrangement: